Ulaaka/Desktop-based-financial-application-for-personal-finance/README.md

 - Nine types of interactive charts and graphs
 - Export everything as CSV, PDF, or PNG
 - Files are encrypted on disk and passwords are hashed
+- Password can be updated (via Password-based key hierarchy with key wrapping)
-- Account recovery, including access to previously uploaded files
+- Account recovery, including access to previously uploaded files (via RSA cryptography)

 ### How to Use: